 Rend Collective began writing songs, and their drummer, Gareth Gilkeson, was already interested in recording and production.
 He also had a place for them to record, although it wasn’t necessarily a grand space for creating music.

 “We were recording EPs, but we were recording in Gareth’s bathroom so I didn’t have a great vision for what this was going to be.
 We were just putting the music up online and giving it away for free.”
+The Tomlin Effect

 It was when fellow worship performer Chris Tomlin brought them on tour with him in 2011 that Rend Collective quickly moved beyond their bathroom recording sessions.
 Having reached that point surprised even the band itself.